vchirag/vchirag.github.io/_projects/8_project.md

 ##### Report(s)
 A brief summary report of the school can be found <a href = "/assets/pdf/jennifer2_school_2021.pdf" title = "jennifer2_school_2021"> here</a>.

-Attending the school was enthralling as this was one of the first few instances when I got the motivation (and courage) to delve deep into abstract mathematics, field theories, and particle physics.
-The thrill and joy of pursuing such excellent subjects still excite me.

 A copy of the report of the work can be found <a href = "/assets/pdf/jennifer2_work_2021.pdf" title = "jennifer2_work_2021"> here</a>.

 The source code can be found <a href = "https://github.com/vchirag/jpsi/tree/main" title = "jpsi_analysis"> here</a>.
 And the corresponding data used for analysis <a href = "https://github.com/vchirag/data_files/releases/tag/jpsi" title = "jpsi_data"> here</a>.